MLphile/gesture_based_youtube_control/README.md

 It's worth mentioning that only the left hand was considered in this project.
 <img src="https://user-images.githubusercontent.com/100664869/194749666-20208ade-89d6-4062-b177-f36e514c0b1e.png">

 * Both normalized coordinates and distances were then joined together to formed our feature space, then saved, together with the target, for subsequent training.
-Go to [here](#saving-data) to see how to log data.
+Go [here](#saving-data) to see how to log data.
 * Because of the preceding preprocessing steps and the simplicity of the data (13 features and 13 classes of approx. 30 samples each), I trained a [simple artificial neural network](#training).

 The image below depicts the general workflow.